1jour1vin

 Wine rated (2024 guide) 95/100

-Vines between 50 and 60 years old for this cuvée, vinified in new, open 500L barrels, with its floral fragrance, deep, sensual, dense palate and a mouthfeel that draws on both limestone and clay in a dynamic favored by the absence of sulfur before bottling.
+Vines between 50 and 60 years old for this cuvée vinified in new 500L open barrels with floral aromas, a deep, sensual and dense palate, and a mouthfeel that reveals both limestone and clay on a dynamic that is enhanced by the absence of sulfur before bottling.

-For over fifteen years, the Verhaeghe brothers, Pascal in winemaking and Jean-Marc in the vineyard, and now Pascal's son Jules, have been making Le Cèdre the benchmark of the appellation.
-It has to be said that they benefit from an exceptional terroir: on the one hand, a cone of particularly stony limestone scree in constant movement, the famous "tran", which produces fine, elegant wines; on the other, a soil of pebbles on ferruginous sands, conferring greater power on the wines.
-Produced from selected, ideally ripe harvests, the cuvées, always highly colored, achieve a rare level of quality and consistency thanks to their refined tannins and velvety texture.
-Extra-Libre cuvées feature the entire range of sulfur-free wines.
+For more than fifteen years, the Verhaeghe brothers, Pascal in charge of winemaking and Jean-Marc in charge of the vineyard, and now Jules, Pascal's son, have made Le Cèdre the benchmark for the appellation.
+It must be said that they benefit from an exceptional terroir: on the one hand, a particularly stony and constantly shifting cone of limestone scree, the famous "tran," which produces fine, elegant wines; on the other hand, a soil of pebbles on ferruginous sand, which gives the wines more power.
+Made from ideally ripe and selected grapes, the cuvées, which are always very colorful, achieve a rare level of quality and consistency thanks to refined tannins and velvety textures.
+The Extra-Libre cuvées offer the entire range without sulfur.

 Wine Enthusiast